alvinveroy/CodeCompass/RETROSPECTION.md

+# Retrospection for Build/Test Fixes (server.test.ts - Syntax Error & Mocking Stabilization) (Git Commit ID: [GIT_COMMIT_ID_PLACEHOLDER])

+## What went well?
+- The `esbuild` error "Expected ")" but found "else"" and the TypeScript errors consistently pointed to a syntax issue in `src/tests/server.test.ts`.
+- The strategy of using a stable mock function for `McpServer.connect` and centralizing its setup in `beforeEach` is a robust pattern.
+- Identifying and removing the misplaced code block from `beforeEach` was key to resolving the syntax error.
+- Standardizing the use of `mcs` and `ml` for mocked services improves test consistency.

+## What could be improved?
+- **Error Persistence:** The fact that this syntax error recurred suggests that previous fixes might have been incomplete or that changes were reverted/merged incorrectly.
+More rigorous verification after applying fixes for such fundamental errors is needed.
+- **Mock Management:** Ensuring that mock variables are consistently initialized in `beforeEach` and used throughout the test suite without re-declaration or conflicting setups in individual tests is crucial for clarity and correctness.

+## What did we learn?
+- Syntax errors, especially unclosed blocks or misplaced code fragments, can cause a cascade of build failures.
+The primary error message from the parser (esbuild in this case) is often the most direct clue.
+- Stable mock instances for shared services or methods used across multiple tests, initialized in `beforeEach`, lead to more reliable and easier-to-manage tests.
+- Careful review of `beforeEach` and `afterEach` hooks is essential to ensure they correctly set up and tear down the test environment without interference or redundancy.
+- When a specific error pattern persists across multiple attempts to fix, it's important to re-evaluate the core understanding of the problem and ensure the fix addresses the root cause comprehensively.

+## Action Items / Follow-ups
+- Implement stricter reviews for changes in test setup blocks (`beforeEach`, `afterEach`), especially when dealing with complex mocks or syntax-sensitive areas.
+- Reinforce the pattern of using stable mock instances for services/methods that are repeatedly accessed or asserted against in a test suite.
+- When a build error is resolved, run a full build and test cycle to confirm the fix and ensure no new issues were introduced.

+---

 # Retrospection for Test/Build Fixes (server.test.ts - Mocking & Typing Finalization v2) (Git Commit ID: [GIT_COMMIT_ID_PLACEHOLDER])

 ## What went well?